 The following stories are far older than the Pentateuch and contain much the same elements.
 In the Persian story, God created the world in six days, a man called Adama, a woman called Evah, and then rested.
 The Etruscan, Babylonian, Phoenician, Chaldean, and Egyptian stories are much the same.
 The Persians, Greeks, and Egyptians had their Garden of Eden and the Tree of Life.
 The Persians, Babylonians, and Nubians, all had the story of the fall of man and the subtle serpent.
 The Chinese account says that sin came into the world by the disobedience of a woman.
 Even the scriptures of the Tahitians tell us that man was created from the earth, and the first woman from one of his bones.
 All these stories are equally “authentic” and of equal value to the world and all the authors were equally “inspired.”
 We know that the story of the Flood is much older than the book of Genesis, and we know besides that it is not true and that the story was copied from the Chaldean.
 There we read all about the rain, the ark, the animals, the dove that supposed to have been sent out three times, and the mountain on which the ark rested.
 The Persians, Greeks, Mexicans and Scandinavians have substantially the same story.

 Artifacts from these societies reveal versions of the stories that are older than the Hebrew people and their holy texts.
-The Babylonian flood story is 1,000-1,200 years older than the story of Noah (Gillooly, p.
+The Sumerian flood story is 1,000-1,200 years older than the story of Noah (Gillooly, p.
 104).
 The Epic of Gilgamesh, which may be as old as 2150 B.C., has a great flood story.
 Its flood hero is Utnapishtim.
-A Babylonian cuneiform tablet, found in southern Iraq and dating to the 1600s B.C., describes how the god Enlil, kept awake at night by the sounds of pesky humans having sex, instructs Atrahasis to build a boat and save himself and all the animals before Enlil obliterates the horny human race.
+A Babylonian cuneiform tablet, found in southern Iraq and dating to the 1600s B.C., describes how the god Enki instructs Atrahasis to build a boat and save himself and all the animals before the god Enlil obliterates the human race.
 It is 400 years older than the Hebrew people and 1,000 years older than the book of Genesis.
 It can be found at the British Museum in London.